COVID-19 Rental Assistance

 - All SPU and SCL customers can set up deferred payment plans if their financial stability has been jeopardized by COVID-19.
 Utility service will stay on as their deferred payment plans are developed and implemented.
 Visit the City of Seattle website for more information.

-- Comcast Internet Essentials Program is offering two free months of internet as a response to COVID-19.
+- Comcast Internet Essentials Program is offering two free months of internet as a response to COVID-19 till end of 2020.
 Residents can sign up for the program on the Comcast Internet Essentials Website.

 - Northwest Access Fund is offering Resilience Loans to help people be able to afford essential needs during COVID-19.
 They are offering loans up to $3,000 with 0% APR and can defer payments for the first three months.

 - Rent Relief Fund, launched by Esusu Rent, designed to help renters adversely impacted by COVID-19.
 Tenants can apply here with the referral code HPN20 to be considered for an interest-free loan.
 You can find more details on the opportunity in Esusu’s FAQs here or feel free to reach out to Esusu Rent at email@example.com.

 - The federal government has waived two months of payments and interest for many student loan borrowers.
 You must contact your loan servicer to request a waiver and to make sure that your loan is eligible.
 For more information, please visit the Department of Education release here.

 - The Plate Fund is offering $500 in assistance to restaurant workers in King County.
 Visit the Plate Fund website to learn more and apply.